 Our success depends, in large part, on our ability to protect our current and future technologies and products and to defend our intellectual property rights.
 If we fail to protect our intellectual property adequately, competitors may manufacture and market products similar to ours.
 Numerous patents covering our technologies have been issued to us, and we have filed, and expect to continue to file, patent applications seeking to protect newly developed technologies and products in various countries, including the United States.
 Some patent applications in the United States are maintained in secrecy until the patent is issued.
 Because the publication of discoveries tends to follow their actual discovery by many months, we may not be the first to invent, or file patent applications on any of our discoveries.
 Patents may not be issued with respect to any of our patent applications and existing or future patents issued to or licensed by us may not provide competitive advantages for our products.
-Many provisions of the America Invents Act went into effect March 16, 2013, and may change or otherwise affect our ability to protect our intellectual property.
 Patents that are issued may be challenged, invalidated or circumvented by our competitors.
 Furthermore, our patent rights may not prevent our competitors from developing, using or commercializing products that are similar or functionally equivalent to our products.
 Where trade secrets are our sole protection, we may not be able to prevent third-parties from marketing generic equivalents to our products, reducing prices in the marketplace and reducing our profitability.